-V. Administrative Actions: Before disciplining a student, the principal will conduct an investigation, gather the facts, and develop a written report where necessary.
+V. Administrative Actions: Before disciplining a student, the principal, or the principal's designated administrator, will conduct an investigation, gather the facts, and develop a written report where necessary.
 The student will be advised of the alleged violation of the Code and the proposed punishment such as restriction of privileges; work assignment (e.g. such picking up paper, washing desk tops, or sweeping floors); detention; in-school suspension; out-of-school suspension; expulsion, and/or referral to Family Court.
 If the student admits the charges, no further investigation is required.
-If the student denies the charges, the principal will explain the evidence known to school authorities and permit the student a reasonable opportunity to state his/her version of the facts.
-The principal may conduct further investigation if necessary.
-The principal need not call witnesses, either to sustain or oppose the charges, although he/she may do so.
-Where the conduct of the student requires that he/she be suspended. written notice to the student and to the parent or other person in loco parentis must be given stating the nature of the conduct leading to the discipline and the prescribed punishment.
+If the student denies the charges, the administrator will explain the evidence known to school authorities and permit the student a reasonable opportunity to state his/her version of the facts. administrator may conduct further investigation if necessary.
+The administrator need not call witnesses, either to sustain or oppose the charges, although he/she may do so.
+Where the conduct of the student requires that he/she be suspended, written notice to the student and to the parent or other person in loco parentis must be given stating the nature of the conduct leading to the discipline and the prescribed punishment.
+Referrals to consider voluntary participation in Youth Court and/or other interventions in lieu of, or in conjunction with discipline may be recommended.
 Parents will be notified at least one day in advance if a student is assigned to detention hall.
-If a student has been injured, parents or quardians of the student should be notified.
+If a student has been injured, parents or guardians of the student should be notified.
+Parents or guardians will be notified expeditiously concerning the arrest or incarceration of a student.